-This event is free and open to the public.
+This class is open to the public, but you must preregister.

-Friday (above photos), Jan will lead a tour to the Cranesville Swamp, a National Natural Landmark.
+Friday, Jan will lead a tour to the Cranesville Swamp, a National Natural Landmark.
 It is one of the few remaining boreal bogs in the southern United States, unusual because it harbors many plants and animals that are normally only seen in more northern climates.
 Eastern hemlock, red spruce and American larch are some of the few trees in this acidic boreal bog.
 The northern relict wetland complex also supports a wide variety of smaller plants such as goldthread, trailing arbutus, gay wings, several species of sundews, cranberry and a variety of ferns and mosses.
 Nineteen diverse wetland communities are home to such birds as Blackburnian, magnolia and chestnut-sided warblers, alder flycatcher, golden-crowned kinglet, indigo bunting and northern saw-whet owl.

-For additional information and registration: http://wvgardenclub.com/wp-content/uploads/2018/02/Pilgrimage.2018.pdf
+Additional information and registration: https://1djciw2nayur2c2mvt4dir9d-wpengine.netdna-ssl.com/wp-content/uploads/2018/02/Pilgrimage.2018.pdf